 Looking for the next wave, Apple is clearly expanding into augmented reality and wearables with the Apple Watch and AirPods wireless headphones.
-Though delayed, Apple’s HomePod speaker system is poised to expand Siri’s footprint into the home and serve as a competitor to Amazon’s blockbuster Echo device and accompanying virtual assistant Alexa.
+Apple’s HomePod speaker system is poised to expand Siri’s footprint into the home and serve as a competitor to Amazon’s blockbuster Echo device and accompanying virtual assistant Alexa.

 But the next “big one” — a success and growth driver on the scale of the iPhone — has not yet been determined.
-Will it be augmented reality, healthcare, wearables?
+Will it be augmented reality, auto, wearables?
 Or something else entirely?

 Apple is famously secretive, and a cloud of hearsay and gossip surrounds the company’s every move.